-I’m going to keep this little intro short and sweet, as I’ve written a monster guide here.
 Singapore is an amazing place, and though it’s small, there is so much to see and do.
 You could live here for years and still find things to discover every day – I know I certainly did.
+The city is full of juxtapositions.
 It’s a modern and futuristic place that still holds old tradition and culture.
+It’s a melting pot of different cultures, creating one entirely its own.
+Have I peaked your interest?
 Here’s my ultimate guide to Singapore.

 Languages: English, Chinese, Tamil, & Malayu